ess-dmsc-dram/documents/mantid/instrument-discussions/reflectometry.md

 - measure until curve does not change anymore

-- Gravity correction
-  - >20 Angstrom
-  - affects angle of incidence

-- polarization, flipped per pulse, must go into separate workspaces

 - filter logs to find data?

-Monitors:
+## Monitors:

-- long experiment: time normalized from detector
+- Long experiment: time normalized from detector
-  - 4cm x mm -> hits strip of pixels 1e8 n/s/cm^2
+  - 4cm x mm at sample, then spreads out more -> hits strip of pixels, yielding of the order of 1e8 n/s/cm^2
-  - simple normalization
+  - used for simple normalization
+- Per-pulse normalization required
-- per-pulse normalization (event mode, or time resolved histogram)
+  - Event mode, or time resolved histogram

-## Metadata
--

 ## Future

-- penetration depth - > wavelength
+- Detectors have depth, penetration depth is correlated to wavelength, might use that for corrections.
+- Grazing incidence SANS, off-specular